vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

 Release notes for each release are found [here](md://Introduction/Downloads/Release_Notes) or in the annotated release tags in the Git repository.

 Binary releases
 -----------------

 - [Windows (32-bit)](storm.zip)
 - [Linux (Debian, GCC 6.2.0 or later)](storm.tar.gz)

+To run the compiler, simply unpack the archive file and run `Storm` (`Storm.exe` on Windows), and the top loop for Basic Storm should start.
+The compiler does not need any external libraries aside from the C and C++ standard libraries.
+The Windows version uses `dbghelp.dll`, which is included with Windows, to pretty-print stack traces.

+For more detaled instructions, see [Introduction](md://Introduction/).

 Source releases